Bilateral ties between Singapore and China are long-standing and broad-based: DPM Teo

 In a media statement, the Singapore Prime Minister's Office (PMO) said that the JCBC co-chairs agreed that Singapore and China’s ongoing efforts in economic transformation and restructuring present many opportunities for deepening cooperation and exchanges.

-They identified the 'Belt and Road' initiative as a new and significant area of bilateral cooperation, the PMO said.
+They identified the "Belt and Road" initiative as a new and significant area of bilateral cooperation, PMO said.

 Both sides agreed to explore opportunities for partnerships between Singapore and Chinese companies venturing into regional markets, given Singapore’s position as a strategic hub for trade, transportation, finance and project management along the Maritime Silk Road.